dtao/PhilosopherDeveloper/source/posts/forests-and-tree-builders.markdown

 published: false
 ---

-You're building a forest[^building-a-forest].
+You're building a forest.
 You have big plans for this forest; it's going to be big, and green, and beautiful.
 A swath of trees will sweep over the rolling hills here, there'll be a tranquil little clearing there.
-It's crystal clear in your head.
+It's breathtaking in your head.
 It will be glorious.

 Naturally for a forest, you need trees.
 And you want beautiful, elegant trees.
 So you recruit the top treebuilders from the best treebuilding academies.
 You're going for the top talent.